mehulagg/gitlab/doc/development/dangerbot.md

 On startup, Danger reads a [`Dangerfile`](https://gitlab.com/gitlab-org/gitlab/blob/master/Dangerfile) from the project root.
 GitLab's Danger code is decomposed into a set of helpers and plugins, all within the [`danger/`](https://gitlab.com/gitlab-org/gitlab-foss/tree/master/danger/) subdirectory, so ours just tells Danger to load it all.
-Danger will then run each plugin against the merge request, collecting the output from each.
+Danger then runs each plugin against the merge request, collecting the output from each.
 A plugin may output notifications, warnings, or errors, all of which are copied to the CI job's log.
-If an error happens, the CI job (and so the entire pipeline) will be failed.
+If an error happens, the CI job (and so the entire pipeline) fails.

-On merge requests, Danger will also copy the output to a comment on the MR itself, increasing visibility.
+On merge requests, Danger also copies the output to a comment on the MR itself, increasing visibility.

 ## Development guidelines